ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 HTTP client by constructing a request using the same restrictions as the client request, except that the target URI is the oblivious request resource.
 The content of this request is copied from the client.
-The oblivious proxy resource MUST NOT add information about the client to this request; see
+The oblivious proxy resource MUST NOT add information to the request without the client being aware of the type of information that might be added; see
 {{proxy-responsibilities}} for more information on proxy responsibilities.

 When a response is received from the oblivious request resource, the oblivious